illinoistech-itm/jhajek/itmo-544/syllabus/syllabus.md

 **Assignments:**

-Project/Examination: There will be 6 chapter review questions, 6 graded labs, 3 Mini Projects, 1 Final project, 1 Mid-term, 1 Final Exam
+Project/Examination: There will be 6 chapter review questions, 6 graded labs, 3 Mini Projects, 1 Final project, and 1 Mid-term.

-All Work will be submitted to GitHub to a private repository that you will be given access to
+All Work will be pushed to a GitHub private repository that you will be given access to by the professor.

 **Grading:** Grading criteria for (undergrad course number) students will be as follows: